Back Injury Compensation Claims

 This is but a brief list but does cover the most common back pains.
 All injuries should be treated, and if you feel that your back injury was the cause of negligence, you should file a claim.

-A back injury which was sustained on a job where proper safety practices and procedures were not implemented in order to reduce the risk of such injury may have grounds for a negligence claim.
+A back injury which was sustained on a job where proper safety practices and procedures were not implemented in order to reduce the risk of such injuries may have grounds for a negligence claim.
 Even if safety equipment is available which may have reduced the risk of injury, you may have grounds for a claim if not trained in the proper practices and procedures for using such safety equipment.

-If you have sustained a back injury on the job due to faulty safety equipment or from the negligence of a manager or co-worker which elevated your probability for sustaining your current injury, you may have grounds for a claim.
+If you have sustained a back injury on the job due to faulty safety equipment or from the negligence of a manager or co-worker which elevated your probability for sustaining your current back injury, you may have grounds for a claim.

 Those which have been involved in direct trauma to the back, spine, or neck region (such as a car wreck or from having something fall directly onto the back) due to someone else’s negligence have grounds for a claim.